AnushreeKagadal/Day03-Elevate-Lab-Task3/README.md

   - Travellerss travelling to Bali destination or Maldives destination with budget more than 85000 rupees.
   - Travellers containing gmail as their email.
   - Names starting with 'A'.
-  - Travellerss within a specific age range.
+  - Travellers within a specific age range.

 - **Sorting Data:**
   Used `ORDER BY` in both ascending and descending order to organize results meaningfully.